 - To determine your loan limit, The App depends on your loan repayment behaviour and on reading your Mpesa transaction activities.
 You shouldn’t delete your Mpesa messages.

-- Download & install Tala App from Google Play store
+- Download & install the Tala App from the Google Play store

 - Link app to your Facebook account

 The loan is disbursed through your Mpesa account, and the minimum loan limit is Ksh 500 with a maximum of Ksh 50,000 at an interest rate of 15%.